 An Urban Glade

 A single, well-selected multi-stem can have great presence and create a unique feature in front of a building or in a courtyard.
-In larger spaces, groups of multi-stems can be used together in a formal way — to define a footpath, for example — or in a more naturalistic way to create a woodland glade.
-Multi-stems planted with random spacing, combined with simple groundcover plants or just bulbs could suggest a woodland edge and create a wonderful, restful landscape for people to travel through or to stop and enjoy in a busy urban setting.
-Now even on our streets, some designers are creating larger spaces for trees and trying to create a woodland feel in the heart of our cities using multi-stems.
+In larger spaces, groups of multi-stems can be stategically employed, either in a formal manner to delineate a footpath, or in a more naturalistic approach to fashin a woodland glade.

-Best for Bark
+Best multi-stem trees for Bark

 Many varieties of tree available as multi-stem offer fantastic interest from their bark.
 These are three of the best.